LPD: Missing woman found safe in Lincoln, suspect in custody after hours-long search

 LINCOLN, Neb.
 (KLKN) — A missing woman was found safe Thursday night after a domestic incident involving an “armed and dangerous” man, police say.

-At around 11:30 p.m., Police Chief Michon Morrow announced that LPD’s SWAT team had entered a home near First and Adams streets.
+At around 11:30 p.m., Police Chief Michon Morrow announced that the Lincoln Police Department’s SWAT team had entered a home near First and Adams streets.

 When the SWAT team entered, they noticed a “heavy odor of natural gas,” according to Morrow.